AbolfazlGhaderi/AbolfazlGhaderi/README.md

 ###
 # 💫 About Me:
 📚 I'm currently learning <b> NodeJs => Express & NestJS </b><br>
-🏢 I'm interested in teamworkand I really like to work in a big company<br>
+🏢 I'm interested in teamwork and I would like to work inside a large company<br>
 🎯 My goal is to have my own business so that I am not controlled by anyone<br>
  <br>